bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Configure Initramfs

-1. Run `nvim /etc/mkinitcpio.conf` and, in the `HOOKS` array, move `keyboard` to between `autodetect` and `modconf` and add `encrypt` between `block` and `filesystems`
+1. Run `nvim /etc/mkinitcpio.conf` and, in the `HOOKS` array, move `keyboard` to between `autodetect` and `modconf` and add `encrypt resume` between `block` and `filesystems`
 1. Run `mkinitcpio -P`

 ## Create Boot Entry

 1. Run `pacman -S efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the EFI boot manager and CPU microcode
 1. Run `blkid -s UUID -o value /dev/nvme0n1p2` to get the UUID of the device
+1. Run `filefrag -v /swapfile` to get the offset of the swapfile.
+It is the first number of "physical_offset" of the line ext "0:".
-1. Run `efibootmgr --disk /dev/nvme0n1 --part 1 --create --label "Arch Linux" --loader /vmlinuz-linux --unicode 'cryptdevice=UUID=xxxx:root root=/dev/mapper/root rw initrd=\intel-ucode.img initrd=\initramfs-linux.img' --verbose` while replacing "xxxx" with the UUID of the `nvme0n1p2` device to tell the boot manager about our encrypted file system
+1. Run `efibootmgr --disk /dev/nvme0n1 --part 1 --create --label "Arch Linux" --loader /vmlinuz-linux --unicode 'cryptdevice=UUID=xxxx:root root=/dev/mapper/root resume=/dev/mapper/root resume_offset=yyyy rw initrd=\intel-ucode.img initrd=\initramfs-linux.img' --verbose` while replacing "xxxx" with the UUID of the `nvme0n1p2` device and "yyyy" with the offset of the swapfile to tell the boot manager about our encrypted file system

 ## Install Network Manager